Updated: Apr 12

-The Early Childhood Code of Ethics recognises that childhood professionals are in a unique position of trust and influence in their relationships with children, families, colleagues and the community, therefore professional accountability is vital.
-Use the core principles as a foundation to any consultation that is undertaken with children to ensure it is ethically sound.
+The Early Childhood Code of Ethics recognises childhood professionals are in a unique position of trust and influence in their relationships with children, families, colleagues and the community, therefore professional accountability is vital.
+Use the core principles as a foundation to any consultation undertaken with children to ensure it is ethically sound.

 (left image) Describing the theory of sound through words and drawing

 (Image above) Collaborating on the design of an airport play space

 (Image below) making decisions on what to bake